erik73/hassio-addons/tellsticklive/README.md

 Please note: Once enablelive: true is set, but you have not set the liveuuid config option, the addon will continously display information in the addon log asking you to activate the Live connection.
-Once the liveuuid: is setthe addon works as expected.
+Once the liveuuid: is set, the addon works as expected.

 ## Support